JEP 411: Deprecate the Security Manager for Removal

 Summary

 Deprecate the Security Manager for removal in a future release.
 The Security Manager dates from Java 1.0.
-It has not been the primary means of securing client-side Java code for many years, and it has rarely been used to secure server-side code.
-To move Java forward, we intend to deprecate the Security Manager for removal in concert with the legacy Applet API (JEP 398).
+It has not been the primary means of securing client-side Java code for many years, it has rarely been used to secure server-side code, and it is costly to maintain.
+To move the Java Platform forward, we will deprecate the Security Manager for removal in concert with the legacy Applet API (JEP 398).

 Goals